Darcy Olsen: Honors and awards

 In 2023, readers of the Arizona Capitol Times voted Olsen as Arizona’s Best Non-Profit Leader, and the newspaper named her a Leader of the Year in Public Policy.
 In 2022, the Arizona Capitol Times named Olsen a Leader of the Year for improving the quality of life for abused children.
 In 2020, the U.S. Department of Health and Human Services honored Olsen with its Adoption Excellence Award for helping children get adopted.
 In 2020, she was named an Angel in Adoption by the Congressional Coalition on Adoption Institute, and she was recognized by the Arizona Capitol Times for her leadership during the pandemic.
 In 2019, Olsen was the first winner of the Gregor G. Peterson Prize in Venture Philanthropy.

 She was named one of Arizona's top Women in Public Policy and one of the Phoenix Business Journal's Power Players in 2006, and one of Phoenix's Forty Under 40 in 2009.
 She also received the Roe Award, offered by the State Policy Network for outstanding achievements.
 In 2014, she received the Bradley Prize, awarded each year by the Bradley Foundation.

+Personal life

+Olsen has four children, all of whom she adopted through the foster care system as a single mother.